Sniffy2019/Deep-State-weekender/README.md

 Underneath the sections are on a straightforward background with white writing; the 4 sections then allow you to purchase tickets, see other events, look for the site via google maps and follow the social elements of the web site.
 The nav bar at the bottom is dark slate gray just to allow white writing and the buttons to have some contrast.
 The line up page is the flyer just with the three dates on and a selection of Dj's/bands.
 These of course are made up and the site just depicts what the reveller would hypothetically see if they chose the full three day festival, or a day of their choosing.
-The backgound colour is white as it allows the payment page and map clear definition on their respective pages.
+The backgound colour is light Grey as it allows the payment page and map clear definition on their respective pages.

 <a name="Feat"></a>
 ### Features